Spiking GS: Towards High-Accuracy and Low-Cost Surface Reconstruction via Spiking Neuron-based Gaussian Splatting: Experiments

 \subsection{Ablation Study}

-To validate the effectiveness of the proposed methods, we conduct an ablation study of the proposed Spiking GS.
-The results of a comparison between our method and two alternatives, `{\it w/o} glb' and `{\it w/o} loc', are shown in Tab.\ref{tab:1}~\footnote{More results can be found in the appendix.}.
-Specifically, `{\it w/o} glb' removes the global FIF neuron, while `{\it w/o} loc' excludes the local FIF neuron.
-The results show that omitting either the global or local FIF neurons negatively impacts both the accuracy and efficiency of surface reconstruction.
+In this section, we show quantitative analyses regarding the important contributions of Spiking GS (\ie, the effect of global and local FIF neurons and the scale-based clone) and used regularization losses.
+This results in a comparison between our method and six alternatives, as shown in Tab.\ref{tab:ablation1}.

+The results show that omitting either the global (`{\it w/o} glb') or local FIF (`{\it w/o} loc') neurons negatively impacts both the accuracy and efficiency of surface reconstruction.
 The two types of FIF neurons play distinct roles in our method for reducing LOPs, resulting in different effects.
 For instance, the global FIF neuron is primarily effective in reducing the number of LOGs to improve reconstruction quality and efficiency.
-Particularly, we find method with global FIF neuron can better capture the details on the surface, validated by a quality comparison between the full model and `{\it w/o} glb' in \fref{fig:abla}, column 1-3.
-In contrast, local FIF neurons decrease LOTs to minimize the overlap of Gaussians, resulting in more separated centers of Gaussians, as evidenced by the visualized Gaussian center's distribution in \fref{fig:abla}, columns 5-6.
-Local FIF neurons are particularly effective in specific scenes, such as scenes with flat surfaces (the round table in \fref{fig:mainexp}, column 2) where tail overlap is predominant.
+Particularly, we find a method with the global FIF neuron can better capture the details on the surface, validated by a quality comparison between the full model and `{\it w/o} glb' in \fref{fig:abla}, columns 1-3.
+In contrast, local FIF neurons decrease LOTs to minimize the overlap of Gaussians, resulting in more separated centers of Gaussians, as evidenced by the visualized Gaussian center's distribution in \fref{fig:abla}, columns 4-6.
+Local FIF neurons are particularly effective in specific scenes, such as scenes with flat surfaces (the round table in \fref{fig:mainexp}, row 2) where tail overlap is predominant.
 Incorporating local FIF neurons will be more efficient in these cases to reduce the number of Gaussians, compared to using global FIF neurons.
+Removing scale-based clone (`{\it w/o} c') will cause holes-like artifacts in reconstructed surface, as shown in \fref{fig:abla}, column 9, which harms the accuracy of surface reconstruction.
+Moreover, the normal (`{\it w/o} $\mathcal{L}_N$'), depth distortion (`{\it w/o} $\mathcal{L}_d$'), and total variance loss (`{\it w/o} $\mathcal{L}_t$') are important empirical priors to enhance surface reconstruction quality~\cite{huang20242d, dai2024high}, which will harm the performance if we remove them.
+We would like to emphasize that including these priors does not diminish our contributions.
+While previous methods focus on refining priors to improve accuracy, they overlook the inherent deficiencies in 3DGS representations (\ie, excessive LOPs).
+The proposed Spiking GS improve the accuracy and efficiency of surface reconstruction in a different, novel perspective, by identifying and addressing the LOPs through spiking neurons.